Automattic/jetpack/projects/plugins/crm/readme.txt

 You can see all the CRM power-ups here: https://jetpackcrm.com/extensions/

+#### How can I contribute to Jetpack CRM?

+The core [Jetpack CRM plugin code](https://github.com/Automattic/jetpack/tree/trunk/projects/plugins/crm) is on Github and is open-source.
+The code is part of the Jetpack monorepo, and the [Jetpack contributing guide](https://github.com/Automattic/jetpack/blob/trunk/docs/CONTRIBUTING.md) is also relevant to Jetpack CRM.

 #### Is there a contact search feature on Jetpack CRM?

 Yes, Jetpack CRM comes with a search feature that allows you to run a customer search, contact search, and then act on it, letting you easily manage contacts.
 There’s also search for transactions, quotes, invoices, companys, lead forms, and tasks.